 - It’s time to water your basil plant when the soil feels dry.

 - A great way to promote humidity day-round without soaking your basil plant is using the pebble method: just put a layer of small stones at the bottom of your decorative pot and then place the plastic inner pot on top of it.

-Because basil is a quick grower, it will appreciate some extra plant food.
+Because basil is a quick grower, it will appreciate some extra fertilizer.
 You can use a fertilizer every other week, though it’s best to experiment a bit to see what your plant reacts best to.
 Be sure to go for a relatively weak fertilizer or dilute it yourself, as very strong fertilizer can damage the roots of your basil plant.

 Are basil plants toxic to cats and dogs?

 The ASPCA and other sources list basil as non-toxic to both cats and dogs.
 Yay!
 In fact, the parrots here at Houseplant Central headquarters can’t get enough of this yummy herb.

 If you have any additional questions about growing basil or want to share your own experiences with growing this herb, don’t hesitate to leave a comment below!